mcalisterkm/bme68x-python-library-bsec2.6.1.0/README.md

 As of BSEC 2.6.1.0 there is support for 64bit and two 32bit architectures.
 To support multiple architectures, an environment variable is set to identify the PI architecture that you are building for.
 If it is not set a 32bit ArmV6 build is carried out.

-# This expects an environment variable to be set to select the BSEC2 library
-# If it is not set a 32bit ArmV6 build is carried out.
+We now expect an environment variable to be set to select the BSEC2 library If it is not set a 32bit ArmV6 build is carried out.
-# For 64 bit PI5
-# BSEC2=64;export BSEC2; python setup.py install
-# For 32 bit PI3 or above (Inc PI Zero 2)
-# BSEC2=32; export BSEC2; python setup.py install
-# For PI Zero and early Arm V6 PI's
-# python setup.py install

 1. For 32 bit PI3 or above (Inc PI Zero 2)
 ```bash